bbauska/CS198.1x/readme.md

 (Optional) [BlockShell Opens in new window](https://github.com/rustielin/blockshell) (set up and play around with the CLI)

-### Module 5: How to Destroy Bitcoin: Game Theory & Attacks
+<h3>Module 5: How to Destroy Bitcoin: Game Theory & Attacks

 With all our knowledge so far, we have a pretty good understanding of Bitcoin high level motivations and design, as well as low level mechanics.